 Preventing Women From Bleeding to Death at Childbirth and Preventing Obstetric Fistula.
 Success in Niger!

 The Government of Niger and HDI continue to achieve major advances in our efforts to prevent the horrors of obstetric fistula.
-With one exception in April 2012, more than 58,000 women in project areas have given birth without getting obstetric fistula these past four years.
-That’s one case, compared with up to 116 cases expected for that many births in this kind of setting, according to the World Health Organization (WHO).
-At the same time, all-cause birth-related maternal deaths have declined 81% since the Rapid Maternal Mortality and Obstetric Fistula Prevention Program started in 2008.
+With one exception in April 2012, more than 128,000 women in project areas have given birth without getting obstetric fistula from August 2009 through February 2018.
+That’s one case, compared with up to 250 cases expected for that many births in this kind of setting, according to the World Health Organization (WHO).
+At the same time, all-cause birth-related maternal deaths have declined more than 80% since the Rapid Maternal Mortality and Obstetric Fistula Prevention Program started in 2008.

-In 2013, HDI and Niger are teaming up for another innovative initiative to protect women’s lives.
-The Initiative to Prevent Women From Bleeding to Death at Childbirth launches in November, after a scientifically done Baseline Survey in October to determine the starting point, so we have a credible estimate of how many women died at childbirth, and from what causes, the preceding year.
+Since 2013, HDI and Niger have teamed up for another innovative initiative to protect women’s lives.
+The Initiative to Prevent Women From Bleeding to Death at Childbirth launched in mid-2014 after start-up problems and a scientifically done Baseline Survey in 2013 in an attempt to determine the starting point, how many women died at childbirth and from what causes the preceding year.

-If you are interested in a HDI program presentation, contact firstname.lastname@example.org.
+If you are interested in more information, please feel free to contact firstname.lastname@example.org.